-- I) Regularly check evacuation routes. - 2) Prevent shelves and other items from tipping over. - $3\,)\,$ When evacuating, turn off the power to prevent secondary disasters.
+- I) Regularly check evacuation routes. - 2) To prevent equipment and tools from falling, do not put them in an instability place.
+Moreover, return them to the place where they are stored after using them. - 3) When evacuating, turn off the power to prevent secondary disasters.